AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 **[!UICONTROL Disable]** Disables the specified object.

 **[!UICONTROL Invoke service]** Invokes a service configured in a form data model.
 When you choose the Invoke Service operation, a field appears.
 On tapping the field, it displays all services configured in all form data models on your [!DNL Experience Manager] instance.
-On choosing a form data model service, additional fields appear where you can map form objects with input and output parameters for the specified service.
+On choosing a form data model service, more fields appear where you can map form objects with input and output parameters for the specified service.
 See example rule for invoking form data model services.

 In addition to form data model service, you can specify a direct WSDL URL to invoke a web service.
 However, a form data model service has many benefits and the recommended approach to invoke a service.

 For more information about configuring services in form data model, see [[!DNL Experience Manager Forms] Data Integration](data-integration.md).

 **[!UICONTROL Set value of]** Computes and sets the value of the specified object.
 You can set the object value to a string, the value of another object, the computed value using mathematical expression or function, the value of a property of an object, or the output value from a configured form data model service.
 When you choose the web service option, it displays all services configured in all form data models on your [!DNL Experience Manager] instance.
-On choosing a form data model service, additional fields appear where you can map form objects with input and output parameters for the specified service.
+On choosing a form data model service, more fields appear where you can map form objects with input and output parameters for the specified service.

 For more information about configuring services in form data model, see [[!DNL Experience Manager Forms] Data Integration](data-integration.md).